The Petrozavodsk State Glazunov Conservatoire offers degree programs in the following majors:

 Bachelor’s Degree Programs and Specialist’s Degree Programs

 The Bachelor’s degree is obtained after 4 years of study and has a work-load of 240 ECTS credits while the Specialist’s Degree can be obtained after 5 years of study and has a workload of 300 ECTS credits.
 The choice depends on the applicant’s priorities and is based on recommendations of the faculty given after the entrance examinations.
-Specialist’s Degree is equivalent to the Bachelor’s Degree or the one-tier Master’s Degree in Europe.
+Specialist’s Degree is equivalent to the Bachelor’s Degree or the one-tier Master’s Degree in Europe and to the Master’s Degree in China.

 Master’s Degree Programs